Electronic/fiber artwork by Phillip Stearns

 She continued to widen the distance between us, towards the long road back to her side of the island.
 I know I should have gone after her then; this was like all the other times when she'd stalked off, asked me to leave her alone, but in that moment, doubt, which had been lingering quietly in the corner of my heart for the past few months, finally bloomed full-force.
 I watched her back, her brown hair swaying, until she went over the dune and disappeared.

 For three weeks, we didn't speak.
 I did go to the beach at our regular time, but she didn't appear.
 In the beginning, I felt remorseful for what had transpired between us, and all I wanted was to make it right.
 After the second time she failed to show up though, I began to get angry.
 How dare she simply cast aside everything just like that?
 She was punishing me, I thought, for she knew I knew that in the ensuing time, she would still be meeting with Mik.
-I hated her for this, for her petty games, for her expectation that she could run away and I would come after her.
+I hated her for this, for her petty games, for her expectation she could run away and I would come after her.
 Had it even occurred to her to come after me?
 It was in this state of wounded pride that I pulled the envelope from under my bed and opened it.

 The letter read simply, announcing they had found my match, with a name and an address and phone number.
 Her name was Ava; she was 16 and lived on the East Side.
 I read the letter twice and then put it away.
-I told myself that I only wanted to know who she was, but then that night, I found myself lying in bed, trying to imagine her face, wondering if she was the type to push people away.
+I told myself I only wanted to know who she was, but then that night, I found myself lying in bed, trying to imagine her face, wondering if she was the type to push people away.
 For the next few days, as I seethed in annoyance at Kai, all of her faults, which previously had ranged from endearing to just tolerable, became huge, unforgivable flaws and also became the basis of my fantasies of Ava.
 Ava would not, I thought, chew her fingernails or interrupt my sentences or make me wait or sulk when things didn't go her way.
 Ava was probably graceful, delicate, more ladylike than Kai.
 Ava would say only what she meant and would always only mean the kindest sentiments.

-On the third week, I left for the beach half an hour late, telling myself that I was only going to verify that Kai had indeed, stopped caring, and then I would, too.
+On the third week, I left for the beach half an hour late, telling myself I was only going to verify Kai had indeed, stopped caring, and then I would, too.
 I would turn away and not return.
 I would contact Ava and finally, the rest of my life could begin.
 Except when I got to North Beach, Kai was already there, making a pit with the swirling of her foot.
 When she saw me, she went still.

 Hi, she said.